dCache/dcache-book2/config-SRM.md

     path=/srv/dcache/spacemanager-pool
     name=spacemanager-pool

-    PROMPT-ROOT mkdir -p /srv/dcache/spacemanager-pool
+    [root] # mkdir -p /srv/dcache/spacemanager-pool
-    PROMPT-ROOT PATH-ODB-UBdcache restart
+    [root] # /usr/bin/dcache restart

 In the admin interface, `cd` to the CELL-POOLMNGR and create a pool group, a link and a link group.

-    DC-PROMPT-SPACEMNGR ..
+    (SrmSpaceManager) admin > ..
-    DC-PROMPT-LOCAL cd PoolManager
+    (local) admin > cd PoolManager
-    DC-PROMPT-PM psu create pgroup spacemanager_poolGroup
-    DC-PROMPT-PM psu addto pgroup spacemanager_poolGroup spacemanager-pool
-    DC-PROMPT-PM psu removefrom pgroup default spacemanager-pool
-    DC-PROMPT-PM psu create link spacemanager_WriteLink any-store world-net any-protocol DC-PROMPT-PM psu set link spacemanager_WriteLink -readpref=10 -writepref=10 -cachepref=0 -p2ppref=-1
-    DC-PROMPT-PM psu add link spacemanager_WriteLink  spacemanager_poolGroup
+    (PoolManager) admin > psu create pgroup spacemanager_poolGroup (PoolManager) admin > psu addto pgroup spacemanager_poolGroup spacemanager-pool (PoolManager) admin > psu removefrom pgroup default spacemanager-pool (PoolManager) admin > psu create link spacemanager_WriteLink any-store world-net any-protocol (PoolManager) admin > psu set link spacemanager_WriteLink -readpref=10 -writepref=10 -cachepref=0 -p2ppref=-1 (PoolManager) admin > psu add link spacemanager_WriteLink  spacemanager_poolGroup
-    DC-PROMPT-PM psu create linkGroup spacemanager_WriteLinkGroup
-    DC-PROMPT-PM psu set linkGroup custodialAllowed spacemanager_WriteLinkGroup true DC-PROMPT-PM psu set linkGroup replicaAllowed spacemanager_WriteLinkGroup true DC-PROMPT-PM psu set linkGroup nearlineAllowed spacemanager_WriteLinkGroup true DC-PROMPT-PM psu set linkGroup onlineAllowed spacemanager_WriteLinkGroup true DC-PROMPT-PM psu addto linkGroup spacemanager_WriteLinkGroup spacemanager_WriteLink
+    (PoolManager) admin > psu create linkGroup spacemanager_WriteLinkGroup (PoolManager) admin > psu set linkGroup custodialAllowed spacemanager_WriteLinkGroup true (PoolManager) admin > psu set linkGroup replicaAllowed spacemanager_WriteLinkGroup true (PoolManager) admin > psu set linkGroup nearlineAllowed spacemanager_WriteLinkGroup true (PoolManager) admin > psu set linkGroup onlineAllowed spacemanager_WriteLinkGroup true (PoolManager) admin > psu addto linkGroup spacemanager_WriteLinkGroup spacemanager_WriteLink (PoolManager) admin > save
-    DC-PROMPT-PM save
-    DC-PROMPT-PM ..
+    (PoolManager) admin > ..

 Check whether the link group is available.
 Note that this can take several minutes to propagate to SPACEMNGR.

-    DC-PROMPT-LOCAL cd SrmSpaceManager
+    (local) admin > cd SrmSpaceManager
-    DC-PROMPT-SPACEMNGR ls link groups
+    (SrmSpaceManager) admin > ls link groups
     FLAGS CNT RESVD        AVAIL         FREE             UPDATED NAME --rc:no 0     0 + 7278624768 = 7278624768 2011-11-28 12:12:51 spacemanager_WriteLinkGroup

 The link group `spacemanager_WriteLinkGroup` was created.
 Here the flags indicate first the status (- indicates that neither the expired \[e\] nor the released flags \[r\] are set), followed by the type of reservations allowed in the link group (here replica \[r\], custodial \[c\], nearline \[n\] and online \[o\] files; output \[o\] files are not allowed - see `help ls
       link groups` for details on the format).
 No space reservations have been created, as indicated by the count field.
 Since no space reservation has been created, no space in the link group is reserved.

 #### The `SpaceManagerLinkGroupAuthorizationFile`

-Now you need to edit the `LinkGroupAuthorization.conf` file.
+Now you need to edit the **LinkGroupAuthorization.conf** file.
 This file contains a list of the link groups and all the VOs and the VO Roles that are permitted to make reservations in a given link group.

-Specify the location of the `LinkGroupAuthorization.conf` file in the `PATH-ODE-ED/dcache.conf` file.
+Specify the location of the **LinkGroupAuthorization.conf** file in the **/etc/dcache/dcache.conf** file.

     spacemanager.authz.link-group-file-name=/path/to/LinkGroupAuthorization.conf

-The file `LinkGroupAuthorization.conf` has following syntax:
+The file **LinkGroupAuthorization.conf** has following syntax:

-LinkGroup NameOfLinkGroup followed by the list of the Fully Qualified Attribute Names (FQANs).
+LinkGroup <NameOfLinkGroup> followed by the list of the Fully Qualified Attribute Names (FQANs).
 Each FQAN is on a separate line, followed by an empty line, which is used as a record separator, or by the end of the file.

-FQAN is usually a string of the form VO/Role=VORole.
-Both VO and VORole can be set to `*`, in this case all VOs or VO Roles will be allowed to make reservations in this link group.
-Any line that starts with \# is a comment and may appear anywhere.
+FQAN is usually a string of the form <VO>/Role=<VORole>.
+Both <VO> and <VORole> can be set to *, in this case all VOs or VO Roles will be allowed to make reservations in this link group.
+Any line that starts with # is a comment and may appear anywhere.

 Rather than an FQAN, a mapped user name can be used.
 This allows clients or protocols that do not provide VOMS attributes to make use of space reservations.

     #SpaceManagerLinkGroupAuthorizationFile

     LinkGroup NameOfLinkGroup
     /VO/Role=VORole

-> **Note**
+> **NOTE**
 >
 > You do not need to restart the DOMAIN-SRM or DCACHE after changing the `LinkGroupAuthorization.conf` file.
 The changes will be applied automatically after a few minutes.
 >
 > Use `update link groups` to be sure that the `LinkGroupAuthorization.conf` file and the link groups have been updated.
 >
->     DC-PROMPT-SPACEMNGR update link groups
+>     (SrmSpaceManager) admin > update link groups
 >     Update started.

+Example:

 In the example above you created the link group `spacemanager_WriteLinkGroup`.
 Now you want to allow members of the VO `desy` with the role `production` to make a space reservation in this link group.